yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	For above reasons, I think a rdtsc sensitive application running over KVM Linux guest would be problematic.
 	KVM actually has [a kernel documentation](https://github.com/yangoliver/linux/blob/master/Documentation/virtual/kvm/timekeeping.txt)
-	about the timekeeping, but the document does not have enough information about KVM implemenation.
+	about the timekeeping, but the document does not have enough information about KVM implementation.

 * Xen